CyrusNajmabadi/lang-design/CollectionLiterals.md

     The open question here is determining what underlying type to actually create.
 One option is to look at the proposal for [`params IEnumerable<T>`](https://github.com/dotnet/csharplang/issues/179).
 There, we would generate an array to pass the values along, similar to what happens with `params T[]`.
     A downside to using an array would be if a natural type is added for collection literals and that natural type is not `T[]`.
 There would be a potentially surprising difference when refactoring between `var x = [1, 2, 3];` and `IEnumerable<int> x = [1, 2, 3];`.

-1. Can an *unknown length* literal create a collection type that needs a *known length*, like an array, span, or Construct(array/span) collection?
+1. Can an *unknown-length* literal create a collection type that needs a *known length*, like an array, span, or Construct(array/span) collection?
 This would be harder to do efficiently, but it might be possible through clever use of pooled arrays and/or builders.

-    Users could always make an *unknown length* literal into a *known length* one with code like:
+    Users could always make an *unknown-length* literal into a *known-length* one with code like:

     ```c#
     ImmutableArray<int> x = [a, ..unknownLength.ToArray(), b];